Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Experiments on recognizing

 \section{Experiments on recognizing $\Z^n$}

-In this section we report on attempts to solve instances of Problem 2b which are generated using some of the algorithms from Section~\ref{sec:randomGLNZ} for sampling $GL(n,\Z)$.
-We first note that Geissler and Smart \cite{GeisslerSmart} reported on attempts using LLL \cite{LLL} (as well as their own modification, for which they report up to a factor of four speedup), and concluded that LLL itself is insufficient for NTRU instances far smaller than those considered in (\ref{NTRUsecurityb}) below.
-Here, however, we are considering various distributions of matrices on which LLL may be more successful (but yet still not solve).
+In this section we report on attempts to solve Problem 2b on instances of matrices $M$ generated using some of the algorithms from Section~\ref{sec:randomGLNZ} for sampling $GL(n,\Z)$.
+We first note that Geissler and Smart \cite{GeisslerSmart} reported on attempts to solve Problem 2b on NTRU lattices using LLL \cite{LLL} (as well as their own modification, for which they report up to a factor of four speedup), and concluded from lattice reduction heuristics that LLL itself is insufficient for NTRU instances with dimensions and matrix entry size far smaller than those considered in (\ref{NTRUsecurityb}) below (see Appendix~\ref{app:NTRU}).
+Nevertheless LLL performs fairly well on rotations of the $\Z^n$ lattice as compared to on a random lattice, which is not unexpected since the latter has shortest vector on the order of $\sqrt{n}$ (as opposed to 1 for rotations of the $\Z^n$ lattice).
+Given that LLL typically outperforms its provable guarantees, it is not surprising it is fairly effective on Problem 2b.

+Our main emphasis is that LLL and BKZ perform better on certain distributions with respect to Problem 2b than on others.
 Instead of LLL alone, we try the following:

-One can of course continue further with block sizes larger than 5, but we fixed this as a stopping point in order to be systematic.
+We chose to use Magma's built-in lattice basis reduction routines, partly because of slow running times with other implementations (such as fplll in SageMath) on matrices with very large integer entries.
+In step 2 one can of course continue further with block sizes larger than 5, but we fixed this as a stopping point in order to be systematic.

 Our main finding is that Algorithm 2 in \secref{sec:randomGLNZ} (as implemented in Magma's {\tt RandomSLnZ}) is insecure for generating hard instances of Problem 2b.
 Algorithms 3, 4, and 5 fare much better.

-It is not particularly surprising that LLL performs better on rotations of the $\Z^n$ lattice than it does on random lattices; for one thing, the random lattice in $\R^n$ has shortest vector on the order of $\sqrt{n}$, as opposed to 1 for rotations of the $\Z^n$ lattice (so the latter has an immense quantity of short vectors compared to typical lattices).
-Since LLL typically outperforms its provable guarantees, it is not surprising it is effective on Problem 2b.
-A detailed analysis of LLL and BKZ heuristics on Problem 2b is beyond the scope of this paper; rather, we emphasize they perform better on certain distributions in Problem 2b than on others.
+It is not surprising that Algorithm 5 (and the nearly-equivalent Algorithm 4) give harder instances, since there are provable guarantees attached to Algorithm 5 in a different context \cite{CHKPeik}; there is a serious difference between these and Algorithm 2 described below and in Appendices~\ref{app:alg3} and~\ref{app:alg4}.